lagom/lagom/docs/manual/scala/guide/broker/MessageBrokerApi.md

 ## Declaring a topic

-To publish data to a topic a service needs to declare the topic in its [[service descriptor|ServiceDescriptors#service-descriptors]].
+To publish data to a topic a service needs to declare the topic in its [[service descriptor|ServiceDescriptors#Service-descriptors]].

 @[hello-service](code/docs/scaladsl/mb/HelloService.scala)